Pollination gardens attract many types of native bees and non-bee insects -

 Government agencies, botanical gardens, universities, municipalities, home gardeners and even welcome centers are creating pollinator gardens with bee friendly plants to attract native types of bees and other non-bee pollinators like butterflies, moths, beetles, flies, ants, birds and bats.

 With over 4000 native types of bees species in the United States alone, there are many opportunities to attract pollinating insects to your pollinator garden.
-Plant a variety of native and luring plants around your vegetable, kitchen herb or perennial garden to entice in these insects.
+Plant a variety of native and luring plants around your vegetable, kitchen herbs to entice in these insects.
 Attract safe native bees like the mason bees and carpenter bees with native bee friendly plants.

 The honey bee is relatively new to the United States as it was brought over from Europe by European settlers.
 Also, they don't pollinate native food crops like cherries, blueberries, tomatoes, melons or eggplants to name just a few.